Updated in Feb 2020

 King George Hospital (KGH), Ilford is a modern local hospital providing acute and rehabilitation services for the residents of Redbridge and Barking, and a ‘planned care centre’ serving the whole catchment area.
 It opened on its current site in 1995 and has 450 beds.
 The hospital is part of the Barking, Havering and Redbridge University Hospitals NHS Trust (BHR) – one of the largest in the country, serving a diverse population of around 750,000, also operating Queen’s Hospital in Romford.
 Some commitments occur at Queen’s Hospital.
 King George has an overall CQC rating of “requires improvement” in 2019 with “good” ratings in urgent and emergency services and outpatient.

-5 Respiratory Trainees will be posted to BHR (usually 1 year rotation) at each time (3 in KGH and 2 in QUE).
-Trainees will now only need to choose to rotate to BHR rather than to King George or Queens Hospitals (QUE) individually.
+5 Respiratory trainees will be posted to BHR (usually 1 year rotation) at each time (3 in KGH and 2 in QUE).
+Trainees will now only need to choose to rotate to BHR rather than to King George or Queens Hospitals (QUE) separately.
 This will allow internal shuffles to take place between KGH and QUE.
 Individual SpRs may have training requirements that are best fulfilled at one or the other of these two centres and allowing the Consultants at BHR Trust to arrange movement after 6 months will facilitate their training.

 There are no inpatient respiratory beds in KGH at the moment (although this seems to be changing).
 The KGH team is in-charge of the Bluebell B ward in QUE.